MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/accelerated-networking/accelerated-networking.md

 1. In the cluster view menu, open the **Accelerated Networking** tab on the left side of the window.

-1. Select **Setup**.
+1. Select the blue button labeled **Set up Accelerated networking**.

-1. Select the name of the valid Network ATC comupte intent and enter the percentage of nodes you want to reserve in case of a failover.
+1. Select the name of the valid Network ATC compute intent and enter the percentage of nodes you want to reserve in case of a failover.

    >[!NOTE]
    >We recommend you reserve 50% of your nodes.